HesamFarjad/CognitiveCatch/README.md

-# CognitiveCatch
-An interactive Laravel web app for early detection of cognitive and mental disorders in children through gamified assessment.

 # 🧠 Child Mental Health Diagnostic Game

 **CognitiveCatch: An Interactive Laravel Web App for Early Detection of Cognitive and Mental Disorders in Children through Gamified Assessment.**